timbannock/school-district-analysis/README.md

 	- School performance based on the budget per student
 	- School performance based on the school size
 	- School performance based on the type of school

+We have replaced all of Thomas High School's 9th grade scores with 'NaN' to reflect that there may have been dishonest alterations, effectively removing all of those scores from the underlying math of the report.

+## Results
+How is the district summary affected?

+How is the school summary affected?

+How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+### How does replacing the ninth-grade scores affect the following:

+Math and reading scores by grade
+- In this case, Thomas High simply shows 'NaN' on the table for the 9th grade scores in both math and reading; the average scores themselves remain the same in all other grades, of course.

+Scores by school spending

+Scores by school size

+Scores by school type